How To Make Homemade Peach Cobbler Using Canned Peaches

 Peach cobbler made with fresh or canned peaches baked in cast iron skillet. #TexasHomesteader

 I prefer to bring the skillet out and allow it to sit on the counter for about 5 minutes before digging in.
-Then I spoon hearty servings into pretty vintage dessert bowls and serve warm.
+Then I spoon hearty servings into pretty vintage dessert bowls and serve my homemade peach cobbler warm.

 Some people like to add vanilla ice cream or whipped cream to the top.
 Whatever your preference, enjoy!

-Did you make this cobbler?
+Did you make this Peach Cobbler?
 Please rate the recipe in your comment below!

 Simple peach cobbler recipe baked in a cast-iron skillet.